danielaparker/jsoncons/README.md

 Release 0.80
 -------------

 - The default constructor now constructs an empty object (rather than a null object.)
+While this is a change, it's unlikely to break exisitng code (all test cases passed without modification.)

 This means that instead of